pricees/pricees.github.com/_posts/2014-04-14-the-five-love-langauges-of-programmers.md

 ---
 layout: post
-title: "The Five Long Langauges of Engineers"
+title: "The Five Love Langauges of Engineers"
 description: "How to make a candidate say 'Yes'"
 category:
 tags: [new hires, engineers, culture]